OpenVnmrJ/openvnmrj.github.io/README.md

 ### OpenVnmrJ

-OpenVnmrJ is the outsourced parts of VnmrJ 4.2, used for NMR Data processing and acquisition.
+OpenVnmrJ is the open-sourced parts of VnmrJ 4.2, used for NMR Data processing and acquisition.
 For release information and supported operating systems, see the  [GitHub OpenVnmrJ](https://github.com/OpenVnmrJ/OpenVnmrJ) repository.

 OpenVnmrJ is designed to be very extensible with:
 - A rich set of macros, written in MAGICAL